 Across All OTT platforms, as well as mobile, tablet, and desktop.

-At the time of this writing, The Head can be found streaming from the Classic Sci-Fi Movie Channel, the Classic Horror Movie Channel, Tubi, and Dark Matter TV.
-The film is currently available on disc as The Head (1959) (Die Nackte und der Satan) [Blu-Ray, Reg.A/B/C Import – Germany] from Anolis.
+At the time of this writing, Earth vs. the Spider (1958) is available to stream from the Classic Sci-Fi Movie Channel, the Classic Horror Movie Channel, Wicked Horror TV, Shudder, AMC+, Prime, Tubi, and Crackle.
+The film is available on physical media as a Blu-ray disc from Shout Factory.

 Gruesome Magazine’s Decades of Horror: The Classic Era records a new episode every two weeks.
-Up next in their very flexible schedule, as chosen by Doc, is The Revenge of Frankenstein (1958), Peter Cushing as the Baron in a Hammer FIlm?
-And of course, Michael Ripper?
-Yay!
+Next in their very flexible schedule – this one chosen by Chad – is Them!
+(1954).
+The Classic Era Grue Crew is on a big-bug-roll and this might be the granddaddy of them all!

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans: leave them a message or leave a comment on the Gruesome Magazine YouTube channel, the site, or email the Decades of Horror: The Classic Era podcast hosts at feedback@gruesomemagazine.com